bsangee/Markov/README.md

 ###Model update part - To do
-Need to introduce intelligence to the model so that it can always find that range with lease Mean Squared error
+Need to introduce intelligence to the model so that it can always find that range with least Mean Squared error